 Recommended Tools: GoHighLevel, Klaviyo, MailerLite, Zapier, Facebook Lead Forms

-Primary KPI: Track lead response time, session completion rate (patients who finish all 6 to 8 sessions), and reactivation conversions.
+What to measure: Track lead response time, session completion rate (patients who finish all 6 to 8 sessions), and reactivation conversions.
 Goal: respond within 2 minutes and achieve 70%+ session completion rates.

 4. Showcase Before/After Results Compliantly